Robert A Rushing

 Distinctions / Awards

-- •2008, Humanities Council Teaching Excellence Award •2008, Resisting Arrest nominated for the National Association for the Advancement of Psychoanalysis Gradiva Award: Best Theoretical Book
+- 2008: Nominated, National Association for the Advancement of Psychoanalysis Gradiva Award: Best Theoretical Book, for Resisting Arrest

 - Rushing, Robert A. Descended from Hercules: Biopolitics, the Male Body and Peplum Cinema. .
 Bloomington, IN: Indiana University Press, 2016.